dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 Although the scaffolder generates most of the necessary code, you'll have to update your project to complete the process.
 This document explains the steps needed to complete an Identity scaffolding update.

 When the Identity scaffolder is run, a *ScaffoldingReadme.txt* file is created in the project directory.
 The *ScaffoldingReadme.txt* file contains general instructions on what's needed to complete the Identity scaffolding update.
-This document contains more complete instructions than the read the *ScaffoldingReadme.txt* file.
+This document contains more complete instructions than the *ScaffoldingReadme.txt* file.

 We recommend using a source control system that shows file differences and allows you to back out of changes.
 Inspect the changes after running the Identity scaffolder.